bigrobsf/websocket-chat/README.md

 ### **JavaScript**

 We’re now ready to start coding the client side of our chat app!
-Open a blank text document and save it as **client.js** (for simplicity, we'll put all files in the same directory).
+Open a blank text document and save it as **client.js** (for simplicity, we're putting all files in the same directory).
+Here's what the client side will handle:

+* Opening a Connection
+* Sending Messages to the Server
+* Receiving Message from the Server
+* Errors
+* Closing the Connection

 We’ll start by defining the `window.onload` function, which won’t execute until the HTML page has fully loaded.

 Inside the function, we need to declare several variables and initialize them by getting key elements on the page: